 Full Scale founders, Matt DeCoursey and Matt Watson, plan to invest $1 million worth of technical services in Kansas City regional companies in the next two years.

-Full Scale is open to establishing partnerships with small businesses in Kansas City and provide the resource investment to scale and fully launch these companies.
-According to DeCoursey, this investment is a way to give back to the local community and improve the overall economic performance of the city.
+Full Scale is open to establishing partnerships with small businesses in Kansas City.
+They want to provide resource investments to scale and fully launch these KC startups.
+According to DeCoursey, this investment is a way to give back to the local community and improve its overall economic performance.

-Based on 2018’s “State of the Silicon Prairie” report, Kansas City is currently at the bottom of its group in the Midwest territory, citing that the city isn’t securing half of its anticipated venture deals.
+Based on 2018’s “State of the Silicon Prairie” report, Kansas City is currently at the bottom in the Midwest territory; citing that the city isn’t securing half of its anticipated venture deals.

-“The resource investment is defined as us giving you a credit for developers and any of the other services we offer—graphic design, project management, SEO, content writing, the whole gamut,” DeCoursey said.
+“The resource investment is defined as us giving you credit for developers and any of the other services we offer — graphic design, project management, SEO, content writing, the whole gamut,” DeCoursey said.

-Other than the resource investment, DeCoursey and Watson will also share their advice and input to improve business management and strategy.
+Other than the resource investment, DeCoursey and Watson will also share their advice to improve business management and strategy.

 “We have allotted an undisclosed portion of Full Scale’s revenue specifically for this reason,” he said.
 “The rate at which our company is growing increases the amount of this investment pool.”

 Full Scale already has a track record of generous investments in the local business scene.
-The company had awarded $70,000 in last year’s Pure Pitch Rally contest during TechWeek.
+At the TechWeek event, the company had awarded $70,000 in last year’s Pure Pitch Rally contest.